McCarthy directs House panel to open Biden impeachment inquiry

-WASHINGTON (AP) — Speaker Kevin McCarthy said Tuesday he is directing a House committee to open a formal impeachment inquiry into President Joe Biden over his family's business dealings.
+WASHINGTON (AP) — Speaker Kevin McCarthy said Tuesday he is directing a House committee to open a formal impeachment inquiry into President Joe Biden over his family's business dealings, launching historic proceedings ahead of the 2024 election.

+McCarthy said the House Oversight Committee's investigation so far has found a "culture of corruption" around the Biden family as Republicans probe the business dealings of Biden's son, Hunter Biden, from before the Democratic president took office.

+“These are allegations of abuse of power, obstruction and corruption, and they warrant further investigation by the House of Representatives,” McCarthy, R-Calif., said outside the speaker's office at the Capitol.
+"That’s why today I am directing our House committee to open a formal impeachment inquiry into President Joe Biden.”

-McCarthy said the House investigation has found a “culture of corruption” around the Biden family.
-The announcement from the Republican leader comes as he faces mounting pressure from his right-flank to take action against Biden.
+The announcement comes as the Republican leader faces mounting pressure from his right flank to take action against Biden while he also is struggling to pass legislation needed to avoid a federal government shutdown at the end of the month.

 The Republican leader is once again at a political crossroads — trying to keep his most conservative lawmakers satisfied and prevent his own ouster.
 It's a familiar political bind for McCarthy, who is juggling the impeachment inquiry and the government shutdown threat with no clear end game.